 The August vlog is now up on YouTube.
 With so much rain and another lockdown, we continued to stay in more and worked on the things.
 August was also the month that summer (winter for us) ended and the month new planners were released.
 If you haven't decided on a planner or bujo format yet, we wrote an article earlier this year to help decide.
 (But depending on your circumstances, sometimes both are necessary!)

 In other news, we recently spent some time reviewing technologies we use for app development, web development and operations.
 We've never talked about how we do things or what we use to create, but we know it's something that interests other small startups, those learning computer science and self-learning individuals curious about what other people are doing.

 Before we go, please don't forget to check out our web-based timer, Tisk.
-It's online and free, but best used in Chrome or Edge to ensure the screen doesn't turn off and stop the timer.
+It's online and free, but best used in Chrome or Edge to ensure the screen doesn't turn off and stop the timer, a common browser issue at present.
 Generally, only video can continue to run in a browser, so to keep it fast and light, please use one of the two browsers or keep the tab open in a new browser (any) window.
 If you happen to lose the time, if you hit the big "+" button, you'll see when the timer was started, which will give you can indication of how much time has passed.